Last Updated on February 13, 2021

 Key Largo is the first stop on a Miami to Key West road trip, and is most famous for its world-class diving and snorkeling.
 It’s accessible via U.S. Route 1 or the Card Sound Bridge – take the slightly longer Card Sound toll route if you want to stop at Alabama Jack’s bar.

 Key Largo is also known for watersports like kayaking, paddleboarding, and fishing.
 To the west on the mainland lies Everglades National Park.
-Read on for the best things to do in Key Largo for your Miami to Key West road trip!
+Read on for the best things to do in Key Largo for your Miami to Key West road trip, as well as a variety of options for where to stay, including family-favorite Baker’s Cay resort.

 Top Key Largo Sights